neilscott/datadetective/src/employment/get-your-data.md

 # Employment data

 Using the data below (some data has been removed for privacy), enter the employment risk score for each school.
-You can get this by adding up the number of children living in cities.
+You can get this by adding up the number of children who have a parent who is a key worker.

 At the bottom of the page type in the ID of 'School Zero' (the school with the highest risk score) and click Check Your Answers.